• Skip to primary navigation

 How to Delete your Google Location History

-The process for deleting your location history is the same as deleting your chrome and YouTube history as mentioned above.
+The process for deleting your location history is the same as deleting your Chrome and YouTube history as mentioned above.

 On the Google My Activity page, click on the Location History portion (see screenshot above) and then turn off the location history data as marked below.

-You can now go into Managed Activity underlined above to see what data has already been stored and ask them to delete it.
+You can now go into the Managed Activity underlined above to see what data has already been stored and ask them to delete it.

 Again, double-check to make sure that Location History is switched “off” so that Google never saves the information again.

-If you are using an android device you will need to perform these additional steps.
-Go to your phone’s settings, click on Google and then on the Location section, turn it off.
+If you are using an Android device you will need to perform these additional steps.
+Go to your phone’s settings, click on Google, and then on the Location section, turn it off.

-In the future, you can use a VPN service like Surfshark (Android) or a software like iMyFone’s AnyTo (iOS & Android) to fake your GPS location.
+In the future, you can use a VPN service like Surfshark (Android) or software like iMyFone’s AnyTo (iOS & Android) to fake your GPS location.

 Google Knows Your Personal Ad Profile